OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 upsud-recruitement-research-engineer at opendreamkit.org before July 1st, with the following documents attached:

-- cover_letter.pdf: a cover letter (why are you interested in this particular position)
+- cover_letter.pdf: a cover letter (why are you interested in this particular position);

-- CV.pdf: a CV, highlighting among other things your contributions to open source software
+- CV.pdf: a CV, highlighting among other things your skills and background and your contributions to open source software;

-- phd_reports.pdf: PhD reports (when applicable)
+- phd_reports.pdf: PhD reports (when applicable);

 - reference letters (each named reference_letter_<contactname>.pdf),
   or alternatively reference contact information.